mobily-enterprises/best-webdriver/GUIDE.md

 ### Understanding session options

 Understanding how sessions are created is crucial.
-This section explains the session object itself (and helper methods), creating a session without spawning a webdriver process, and creating a session with the generic {@link Browser} browser.
+This section explains the config object itself (and helper methods), creating a session without spawning a webdriver process, and creating a session with the generic {@link Driver}.

-#### The basic session object
+#### The basic config object

 Most of the time, especially when you are just starting with webdrivers, you tend to use APIs such as this one for one specific browser's webdriver.
-Most APIs (including this one) will spawn a Chrome webdriver process, for example, when you create a new session using Chrome as the browser:
+Most APIs (including this one) will spawn a Chrome webdriver process, for example, when you create a new session using the {@link ChromeDriver}:

     var driver = new drivers.ChromeDriver(new Config())